Edward Troup (solicitor): Civil servant

 Troup returned to HM Treasury in 2004 as Director of Business and Indirect Tax, and became Director General of Tax and Welfare at HM Treasury in 2010.
 In March 2016, Private Eye characterized Troup's time in the Treasury as including a series of relaxations to laws regarding multinational corporations and alleged tax havens.

 He succeeded David Hartnett as the Tax Assurance Commissioner and Second Permanent Secretary at HMRC in September 2012.
 The last months of Hartnett's career were tainted with allegations of "sweetheart deals" involving Vodafone and Goldman Sachs.
 Troup was appointed as Executive Chair and First Permanent Secretary at HMRC from April 2016.

 It was announced in September 2017 that Troup would retire from HMRC at the end of the year.

 Troup was appointed a Knight Bachelor in the 2018 New Year Honours for "public service to taxpayers and the tax system".

+2019 comments and advisory work

+In 2019, Troup spoke to the Resolution Foundation, where he said that baby boomers were an "under-taxed generation", and criticised free television licences for the over-75s in the UK.

+In April 2024, the shadow chancellor Rachel Reeves announced that Troup was part of her advisory team on tax avoidance.